keyboardio/Kaleidoscope/docs/UPGRADING.md

 `KeyAddr` coordinates instead, in order to improve reliability and functionality.

-The following deprecated functions and variables will be removed after **2021-04-31**.

-#### Deprecated functions

-- `OneShot.inject(key, key_state)`: This `Key`-based function still works, but
-  because OneShot keys are now required to have a valid `KeyAddr`, it will now look for an idle key, and use that, masking whatever value was mapped to that key.
-Most of the reasons for using this function are better addressed by using the newer features of the plugin, such as automatic one-shot modifiers.
-Use is very strongly discouraged.
-- `OneShot.isActive(key)`: This `Key`-based function no longer makes sense now that OneShot is `KeyAddr`-based.
-There is a `OneShot.isActive(key_addr)` function that should be used instead.
-The deprecated function still works, but its use is discouraged.
-- `OneShot.isSticky(key)`: This `Key`-based function no longer makes sense now that OneShot is `KeyAddr`-based.
-There is a `OneShot.isSticky(key_addr)` function that should be used instead.
-The deprecated function still works, but its use is discouraged.
-- `OneShot.isPressed()`: This function no longer has any reason for existing.
-In older versions, the Escape-OneShot companion plugin used it to solve a problem that no longer exists.
-It now always returns `false`.
-- `OneShot.isModifierActive(key)`: This function still works, but is not perfectly reliable, because it now returns positive results for keys other than OneShot modifiers.
-It should not be used.

-#### Deprecated variables

-- `OneShot.time_out`: Use `OneShot.setTimeout()` instead.
-- `OneShot.hold_time_out`: Use `OneShot.setHoldTimeout()` instead.
-- `OneShot.double_tap_time_out`: Use `OneShot.setDoubleTapTimeout()` instead.

 ### Qukeys

 Older versions of the plugin used `row` and `col` indexing for defining `Qukey`